Budapestby VisitCity Guides

 Original medieval walls stand testament to King Béla IV's thirteenth-century defensive fortress

-Exploring the Castle Complex
+Walking Around the Castle

 Stone lion statue guarding entrance to grand palace courtyard with ornate Baroque facade